gatling/gatling/src/sphinx/http/http_protocol.rst

 This behavior does not match real browsers, and doesn't support SSL session tracking.

 In Gatling 2, the default behavior is that every user has his own connection pool.
-This can be tuned with the ``shareConnections`` configuration param.
+This can be tuned with the ``.shareConnections`` configuration param.

-If you need more isolation of your user, for instance if you need a dedicated key store per user, Gatling lets you have an instance of the http client per user with ``disableClientSharing``.
+If you need more isolation of your user, for instance if you need a dedicated key store per user, Gatling lets you have an instance of the http client per user with ``.disableClientSharing``.

 Virtual Host
 ------------